 She took vocal training from the late, great Judy Davis (Barbra Striesand’s vocal coach), took dance instruction from the noted choreographers Arthur Conrad and Rhoda Klitsner, and acting training with the Film Actors Academy, where she won the Best Actress Award.

 Pamela’s first and enduring love has been for singing jazz and blues.
-Her professional bookings included engagements in Las Vegas at such venues as The Paris Las Vegas, The Rio , New York, New York .
+Her professional bookings included engagements in Las Vegas, Tahoe and Reno at such venues as The Paris Las Vegas, The Rio , New York, New York , and The MGM.

 For five years, Pamela’s band was the “house band” at the Ritz Carlton , Marina Del Ray and also performed frequently at Disneyland, the Beverly Hilton , (L.A.), the Hotel Del Coronado (San Diego), and the Mark Hopkins (San Francisco).